ADGEfficiency/energy-py-linear/readme.md

 ## energy-py-linear

 energy-py-linear is a library for optimizing energy systems using mixed integer linear programming.
-Linear programming is a technique that guarantees finding the global optimum for a linear system.
+Linear programming can guarantee convergence to the optimal solution of convex linear equations.

 Battery storage and combined heat and power are two examples of energy systems that can be optimized as linear programs.

 ## Usage